SamGrigoli/CS_548_D3D_Segmentator_grigols_chaputf_phamht/README.md

 - Added requirements_update.txt to help with environment setup and package installation for modern Python versions.
 - Added pham_visuals/segment.py to generate .png visualizations from NIfTI files (T1, segmentation, and ground truth comparisons).
 - Added pham_visuals/extract_data.py as a workaround script to manually calculate Dice and AVHD values; note that AVHD results may not be perfectly precise compared to the original FSL-based calculations.
+- Added resample_stretch.py and isotropic_resample.py to better support 1.5T dataset demension issues when running the segmentator
 - Provided clearer instructions for running Segmentator with custom datasets.
 - Updated installation and troubleshooting guidelines for better compatibility with updated Python environments.
 - Included new dataset sources and detailed processing steps for handling diverse MRI scans.